AdobeDocs/campaign-standard.en/help/administration/using/aep-about-data-connector.md

 * Any targeting dimension can be mapped.
 The recommendation is to have one single mapping for all fields in a single targeting dimension.

 * All profile updates including channel opt-ins / opt-outs are part of the batch update.
-The service is uni-directional and sends the data from Adobe Campaign Standard to Adobe Experience Platform.
-The data are never sent from the Adobe Experience Platform to Adobe Campaign Standard.

 * Any Adobe Campaign Standard or XDM schema changes needs to be manually remapped.​